ophub/amlogic-s9xxx-armbian/documents/README.md

 00800000
 ```

 Analyzing the output, the address of the last line containing non-zero data is `0071fff0`.
 Starting from address `00720000`, all content is `00` (zero).
 The hexdump utility uses an asterisk (`*`) to indicate repeated lines, meaning everything from `00720000` to the end of the file at `00800000` (the 8MB mark) is zero.
-Converting the address `0x00720000` to decimal gives us `7,471,104` bytes, which is `7,471,104 / 1024 / 1024 = 7.125 MB`.
+Converting `0x00720000` to decimal gives 7,471,104 bytes (7.125 MB).
 Therefore, rounding up to 8MB for the backup is sufficient.
-Similarly, only the first 80KB of the env partition contains valid data, while the rest is blank, so we backed up only 1MB of the content.
+Similarly, only the first 80KB of the env partition contains valid data, so 1MB is adequate.

 ##### 12.15.3.3 Add a Special Partition Writing File

-For specific implementation details, refer to the `write_board_bootloader` function defined in the file [/etc/armbian-board-release.conf](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-files/different-files/a311d-oes/rootfs/etc/armbian-board-release.conf).
+For implementation details, refer to the `write_board_bootloader` function in [/etc/armbian-board-release.conf](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-files/different-files/a311d-oes/rootfs/etc/armbian-board-release.conf).
 This function is called during the image rebuild process.
-Additionally, this configuration file serves as a powerful device customization hub.
-You can not only precisely control the layout and size of image partitions using parameters like `skip_mb="700"`, but also add custom scripts to perform special operations on the kernel or other system files.
-In the future, all advanced, device-specific customizations will be centrally managed in this file to ensure clear, efficient, and convenient configuration.
+This configuration file also serves as a powerful device customization hub — it allows precise control over image partition layout and size via parameters like `skip_mb="700"`, and supports custom scripts for kernel or system file operations.
+All advanced, device-specific customizations are centrally managed in this file.

 #### 12.15.4 Add Process Control Files